whblondeau/gis-apprentice-handbook/wtf.md

 #### Helmsman's Straight line: a _rhumb line_ (for mathematicians, a _loxodrome_)

 The helmsman's notion of "straight" is something like, "I keep the ship on the same heading."
 And, subject to the actions of wind, wave, current, and a sleepy/stoned/otherwise inattentive helmsman, doing this will take the vessel along a rhumb line.
 Except for a few special headings such as East, West, North, and South, a rhumb line is actually something that, plotted on a globe, you would immediately identify as a spiral.
-(Unless you're a mathematician, in which case you'd say, "Bitch please: a loxodrome as ever was, that is.")
+(Unless you're a mathematician, in which case you'd say, "Bitch please: that's a loxodrome as ever was, that is.")
 The helmsman's "straight line" is straight in the sense that it's constant in its reference to north.
 However, since you're traversing a fair chunk of the globe's surface, you are actually winding yourself round and round, closer and closer to one of the poles, like a dog winding its leash around a tree.

 <img src='images/599px-Loxodrome.png' alt='loxodrome image on globe, from wikipedia'/>

 #### Rubber band's straight line: a _Great Circle_

 The other kind of straight line is more meaningfully straight from a global perspective.
 I'm calling it the rubber band line because it's what you get when you stretch a rubber band between any two points on the globe.
+Its right name, however, is _Great Circle_.

+One very helpful geometric definition of a great circle is _the intersection of the Earth's surface with a plane that passes through the Earth's center_.

+Another useful way of thinking about it is _a circle inscribed on the Earth's surface whose diameter is the same as the Earth's diameter_.
+In other words, it's a "great" circle because there is no way to draw a circle on the Earth's surface that is any bigger than a great circle.

+Great circles have an elegant and very significant property: for any two points on the globe, the shortest track between them is a segment of a great circle.
+This has obvious practical uses in navigation (particularly maritime and aeronautical) and is of general utility in geographical applications.

+There are a few great circles that are privileged in longitude and latitude:

+## WTF is a geoid?
+Strictly speaking, a surface of equal gravitational potential around a planetary body.
+Normally, Earth.

+A geoid is very geodesically important because it is at any point normal (perpendicular) to the sense of "up" and "down".
+The most widely used and understood geoid is mean sea level; in general, the surface of any sufficiently large, non-flowing body of water can be usefully treated as a geoid for precise geographical purposes.

+A geoid that extends around the Earth's entire surface is necessarily an oblate ellipsoid, shaped by the static forces of gravity and the dynamic forces observed in a rotating frame of reference.
+Resolve those forces, and you end up with the gravitational vector that is exactly normal to the geoid's surface.

 ## WTF is a shapefile?